sreejithkarthikeyan/maskArea/README.md

       maskerHeight : height for the mask
 ```

+* Masks contain at least two parts: the graphic you want to mask(bgImage) and the graphic used to mask it(maskerImage),
-* use same image dimension for both images. bgImage and maskerImage
+  Use same image dimension for both images(bgImage and maskerImage).

 ####External Files